ditek/Notes/Notes-go.md

 ## Data Structures

 ### Array
-An array is a list with a fixed size, and it can't be changed at runtime.
+An array is a list with a fixed size, which can't be changed at runtime.
+In other words, arrays are typed by the elements they contain and the number of elements.

 ```go
 var a [4]int            // array of 4 ints